CobbleSword/NachoSpigot/readme.md

-[Nacho-0015] Remove the usage of BlockPosition from getCubes [Nacho-0016] faster getHighestBlockYAt function [Nacho-0017] tiny winy optimization for async lighting [Nacho-0018] more tiny winy optimization to lighting
+[Nacho-0015] Remove the usage of BlockPosition from getCubes [Nacho-0016] faster getHighestBlockYAt function [Nacho-0017] tiny winy optimization for async lighting [Nacho-0018] more tiny winy optimization to lighting [Nacho-0019] Avoid lock every packet send

 [YAPFA-0030] Don't save Fireworks and Arrows by tr7zw (Arrows and firework Entities, eg stuck arrows in the ground)